fermyon/developer/content/spin/v2/http-outbound.md

 **Notes**

-* Although the underlying Spin interface is blocking, the `fetch` function is defined by JavaScript as async.
-You must await the response, but the request will always block, and the promise will resolve as soon as the request is returned.
+// TODO: Add example and update link

-You can find a complete example of using outbound HTTP in the JavaScript SDK repository on GitHub ([TypeScript](https://github.com/fermyon/spin-js-sdk/tree/main/examples/typescript/outbound_http), [JavaScript](https://github.com/fermyon/spin-js-sdk/tree/main/examples/javascript/outbound-http)).
+You can find a complete example of using outbound HTTP in the JavaScript SDK repository on [GitHub](https://github.com/fermyon/spin-js-sdk/tree/main/examples/typescript/outbound_http)

+**Note**: `fetch` currently only works when building for the HTTP trigger.

 {{ blockEnd }}